Ish0506/img_super_resolution/README.md

 **THIS PROJECT IS DIVIDED INTO 7 TASKS-**

->Task 1: Project Overview and Import Libraries
+1.Task 1: Project Overview and Import Libraries
->Task 2: What are Autoencoders?
+2.Task 2: What are Autoencoders?
->Task 3: Build the Encoder
+3.Task 3: Build the Encoder
->Task 4: Build the Decoder to Complete the Network
->Task 5: Create Dataset and Specify Training Routine
->Task 6: Load the Dataset and Pre-trained Model
->Task 7: Model Predictions and Visualizing the Results
+4.Task 4: Build the Decoder to Complete the Network 5.Task 5: Create Dataset and Specify Training Routine 6.Task 6: Load the Dataset and Pre-trained Model 7.Task 7: Model Predictions and Visualizing the Results